Achieving sturdy and toned abs is the ultimate goal of many fitness enthusiasts.

 7. Single-Leg Tuck-up

-The single-leg tuck-up is a simple but effective exercise for abs.
+The single-leg tuck-up is a simple but effective exercise for the abs.
 It targets the lower abs and improves overall balance.

 You can incorporate it into your calisthenics workout plan to strengthen and tone core muscles.